oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 ## Introduction

-This lab walks you through various features of Oracle Backend for Spring Boot and Microservices, including Parse Platform, and shows you how to use them.
+This lab walks you through various features of Oracle Backend for Spring Boot and Microservices, and shows you how to use them.

 Estimated Time: 20 minutes